IntentSoftware/docs/articles/tutorials/create-a-module/02-create-a-simple-module/create-a-simple-module.md

 Click `CREATE`.

-An `Application Installation` dialogue will pop up showing the progress of downloading and installing modules and metadata for the application, once it's finished it will show `Process complete.` and you can click the `CLOSE` button:
+An `Application Installation` dialogue will pop up showing the progress of downloading and installing Modules and Metadata for the Application, once it's finished it will show `Process complete.` and you can click the `CLOSE` button:

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/create-a-new-module.mp4"></video></p>